-Information regarding risk factors affecting our business is discussed in the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023 filed with the U.S. Securities and Exchange Commission on February 27, 2024 (the "Annual Report").
+Information regarding risk factors affecting our business is discussed in the section entitled "Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2023 filed with the U.S. Securities and Exchange Commission on February 27, 2024 and the section entitled "Risk Factors" in our Quarterly Report on Form 10-Q for the period ended June 30, 2024 filed with the U.S. Securities and Exchange Commission on August 8, 2024, which section is incorporated herein by reference.